 To reduce water pressure, PRV’s should be set to 75 psi (pounds per square inch) or lower.
 Irrigation systems do not run effectively with high water pressure, a lot of water is lost due to misting.
 Ideal water pressure for irrigation is between 35 – 50 psi.

 The minimum water pressure allowed by the state is 35 psi.
 The City’s goal is to achieve a minimum of 50 psi at every meter.

 If you have low water pressure, or it’s noticeably decreased over time, the PRV could be failing.
 As they age, they begin to close, thus reducing water pressure.
 A licensed plumber can repair or replace the PRV.

-Some water leaks are easy to spot – but there are many hidden leaks that you may not be aware of.
-You can see if you have a leak now to prevent costly damage to follow.
+Some water leaks are easy to spot – like water dripping from the water heater, or a toilet constantly running; but there are many hidden leaks that you may not be aware of.

 - Go outside to your meter box and open the lid.
 You may need a long screwdriver to help pop it open.

 - Watch the meter for several minutes to see if there’s movement.

 - If any numbers change or if an arrow symbol appears in the top middle section (see image), water is flowing through the meter.
 Often toilets leak slowly, then fill up suddenly, so make sure to watch the meter for several minutes.

 - If you have continuous water flow for over 24 hours, a triangle shape with an exclamation point will appear in the top right corner.